Robert LeFevre: Pacifism

 LeFevre was also famously a pacifist, and taught his brand of libertarianism during the 1960s at the Freedom School, later Rampart College.
 Given his dedication to pacifism, LeFevre also spoke out against war as a product of the state.
 He once gave a speech called "Prelude to Hell" to a local Lions Club about what it would be like for a typical American city to get nuked as a result of "those mighty, terrible, pointless conflicts that the modern state inevitably creates."
 According to Doherty, LeFevre was "capable of facing down angry lieutenant colonels, who raged at his pacifistic refusal to fight for the flag, and explaining his theory of human rights so patiently, so guilelessly, that in the end the crusty colonel had to admit that LeFevre was right to stand his ground."

 According to Robert Smith, LeFevre became convinced of the power of non-violent resistance after a run-in with a union.
 "I remember him telling the story," says Smith, "of union goons busting into a radio station he worked at.
 And he just fell flat on the ground and lay there.
 They were so nonplussed they walked out without beating the shit out of him.
 That convinced him of the principles of nonviolence."

 Southern Strategy

-After seeing the project of "tuitition grants" for segregation academies launched by Southern segregationists in response to the integration of public schools by the federal government, LeFevre stated that he hoped the reaction to federal involvement in desegregation would cause "an aroused and embittered South" to join forces with anti-New Deal Northerners in opposing federal power.
+After seeing the project of "tuition grants" for segregation academies launched by Southern segregationists in response to the integration of public schools by the federal government, LeFevre stated that he hoped the reaction to federal involvement in desegregation would cause "an aroused and embittered South" to join forces with anti-New Deal Northerners in opposing federal power.